APPENDICES

 04. Wall of Names, 41, calls her Marie-Modeste AMOND; Robichaux, Acadians in Châtellerault, 53, Family No. 103, her birth/baptismal record, calls her Marie-Modeste HAMON, gives her parents' names, & says her godparents were Jean BOURG, first cousin, & Heleine AUCOIN, first cousin.

 05. Not in Wall of Names because of the circumstance of her birth.
-BRDR, 3:399, 576 (ASM-2, 97), her marriage record, calls her Martina & Martine HAMON (AIMON) of New Orleans, says her husband was from New Orleans, gives her & his parents' names, & says the witnesses to her marriage were Pierre VIGNEU & Isaac DOIRON; Hébert, D., South LA Records, 1:261 (Thib.Ct.Hse.: Succ.: Year 1821), her succession record, calls her Martine HAMMOND, & lists her children as Adèle [LEONARD], 10 years old (as of Aug 1821), Théotiste [LEONARD], 7 years old, Zeline [LEONARD], 5 years old, Jean Baptiste Vital [LEONARD], 17 months old, Françoise [LEONARD], no age given, Louise [LEONARD], no age given & Nanette [LEONARD], no age given.
+BRDR, 3:399, 576 (ASM-2, 97), her marriage record, calls her Martina & Martine HAMON (AIMON) of New Orleans, says her husband was from New Orleans, gives her & his parents' names, & says the witnesses to her marriage were Pierre VIGNEU & Isaac DOIRON; Hébert, D., South LA Records, 1:261 (Thib.Ct.Hse.: Succ.: Year 1821), her succession, calls her Martine HAMMOND, & lists her children as Adèle [LEONARD], 10 years old (as of Aug 1821), Théotiste [LEONARD], 7 years old, Zeline [LEONARD], 5 years old, Jean Baptiste Vital [LEONARD], 17 months old, Françoise [LEONARD], no age given, Louise [LEONARD], no age given & Nanette [LEONARD], no age given.

 Judging by her first name, she was one of the Acadian children whose honorary godfather was LA Spanish intendant Martin NAVARRO.